 “Event Photography is the art form of capturing photos wherever people gather to share experiences.”
 That’s a little better, yeah?

-A single article on event photography would not cover all the sub-genres.
-There are at least types of Corporate events we regularly photograph.
+A single article on event photography tips would not cover all the sub-genres in detail.
+There are at least 10 types of just the corporate event photography types we regularly photograph.

-A good question is, how many different types of events and specialists are there?
+How many different types of events are there?

 - Trade show